AWADHAMBIKA/RIBMDBDBI/README.md

 ## Installation

-RIBMDB isn't availbale in CRAN yet but you can get it from github at:
+RIBMDB isn't availbale at CRAN yet but one can get it from github at:

 ```
 https://github.com/ibmdb/RIBMDB
 ```

-RIBMDBDBI isn't available from CRAN yet.
-One can use this project to get the same.
+RIBMDBDBI isn't available at CRAN yet.
+One can use this project to use the same.

 ## Basic usage
 ### Before you start